Food Service

 APPLY FOR A PERMIT

 To apply for a temporary food establishment permit, the event organizer should return the following items to the Environmental Health office on the first floor of the Community Services Building, located at 106 E. Morgan St. in downtown Brevard.
 Applications must be received at least 15 days before the event.
-For questions, contact Environmental Health Program Supervisor Patricia Hawkins at (828) 884-3139.
+For questions, contact our Environmental Health staff at (828) 884-3139.

 LIMITED FOOD SERVICE ESTABLISHMENTS